Eddie Rosario Player Props: Braves vs. Tigers

 - Rosario is hitting .246 with 12 doubles, two triples, eight home runs and seven walks.

-- He has scored in 20 games this year (35.1%), including multiple runs in four games.
+- He has scored in 20 games this season (35.1%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.